The OKD installation program offers four methods for deploying a cluster:

 Administrators maintain control over what updates are applied and when.

-You can use the installation program to deploy both types of clusters.
-The installation program generates main assets such as Ignition config files for the bootstrap, master, and worker machines.
+You can use the installation program to deploy each type of cluster.
+The installation program generates main assets such as Ignition config files for the bootstrap, control plane (master), and worker machines.
 You can start an OKD cluster with these three configurations and correctly configured infrastructure.

 The OKD installation program uses a set of targets and dependencies to manage cluster installations.
 The installation program has a set of targets that it must achieve, and each target has a set of dependencies.
 Because each target is only concerned with its own dependencies, the installation program can act to achieve multiple targets in parallel with the ultimate target being a running cluster.
 The installation program recognizes and uses existing components instead of running commands to create them again because the program meets dependencies.